For the fifth year, Columbus C.E.O. asked our readers about the things that make Central Ohio's business scene great.

 Best Online Degree Program

 Franklin University was the hands-down winner for the second year.

 Best Public Relations Firm

-Fahlgren Mortine Public Relations scored its second solo win.
-SBC Public Relations (a division of SBC Advertising) finished second.
+Fahlgren Mortine nabbed its third solo win.
+SBC Public Relations (a division of SBC Advertising) was the second-place finisher.

 Best Real Estate Agency (Residential)

 Homeowners trusted Real Living HER for the fourth straight year.

 Best Real Estate Brokerage (Commercial)